 Tim Parsons & Jessica Charlesworth, Founders of Parsons & Charlesworth

 The realm between speculative design and reality is a blurry one, to say the least.
-Parsons & Charlesworth took a great stab at bringing us right in the middle of it with theirresentation, Vernacular Spectacular.
+Parsons & Charlesworth took a great staat bringing us right in the middle of it with their presentation, Vernacular Spectacular.
 Through sharing their own work, they walked us through the fine details of products and their working place in society, mass-produced or otherwise.
 See more on what attendees liked most from what they had to say:

 Allan Chochinov, Partner at Core77

 Starting off with a series of vacation photos spotlighting the various ways in which brands work to confuse us from every angle, Chochinov wrangled a few laughs out of the crowd to ease us into the all-encompassing topic.
 In his words, "The line between good and evil is very blurry...
 Who decides what is good and what is evil?"
 By bringing a number of popular commercial bits to play, Chochinov showed us all the tiny instances of everyday products being turned into objects of design.
 Here are a few take-aways from his presentation:

 There's no better way to wrap up the debut Core77 Conference than with a few viral videos and an impromptu Snapchat session from a famed movie-maker.
 Neistat shared his moral-molding early years and how he nailed his career-igniting globetrot for Nike, in the form of a Youtube-esque ad video.
 As you can imagine there's more to come on that, but for now check out what the audience members had to say about the much-anticipated keynote:

 See what everyone else had to say on Twitter!